 In algebra the student is led inductively to enlarged and different number concepts, to understand and interpret underlying principles and to apply them intelligently.
 Algebra and arithmetic are closely correlated.
 This course seeks to make easy and gradual the transition from the inductive type of thought in arithmetic to the deductive form of reasoning in geometry.
 The solution of problems accurately stated is especially emphasized.
-Students, before entering, should have completed a full year's work in algebra as far as quadratics, so that the usual amount required for college entrance can be completed in one year.
+Students, before entering, should have completed a full year's work in a sefere quadratics, so that the unanamount required for codege entrance can be completed in one year.
 For the benefit of those who have not had this amount of preparatory work, classes for beginners are provided.